Fizzle Like a Flood

 Fizzle Like a Flood was the moniker Doug Kabourek chose for his one-man recording project.
+His work is described as “part Halloween soundtrack, part pop music” and utilizes a grungy, diy, punk assortment of sound effects and instruments.

-Kabourek drummed in an early version of what would eventually become The Faint, and for Iowa City's Matchbook Shannon.
-His first solo-artist-under-a-band-name project was The Laces, which released two albums.
+In his earlier career, Kabourek drummed in an early version of what would eventually become The Faint, in addition to Iowa City's Matchbook Shannon.
+His first solo-artist-under-a-band-name project was The Laces, which released three albums and one sampler under the small indie record label, Mighty Feeble.

 Starting yet another DIY project, Kabourek took the name Fizzle Like a Flood from a Tripmaster Monkey song on the album Practice Changes.
 In 2000 Fizzle Like a Flood released Golden Sand and the Grandstand, a concept album about the Ak-Sar-Ben Race track in Omaha, NE.
 The album was recorded at home on a computer, and made use of many overdubs for a lush sound.